 Talega Maintenance Association is comprised of numerous unique housing types unified by a common derivative of a Spanish Colonial village theme.
 Great care has been taken to create an image of understated elegance throughout the community.
 Loggias, balconies, recessed windows/thickened walls, window shutters, arbors, decorative iron and stone walls which define an entire building mass are used in the various housing types to give each its individual character.
 Excessive ornamentation is avoided allowing the building masses, building voids and richly textured materials to provide the sole architectural interest.
 When modifying or adding to a home, architectural features unique to each community are to be given higher priority for use than features imported from other communities.
 Roof lines are intentionally broken and varied to create the look and impression of a village.
-Housing additions which strive to maximize the livable floor area by ignoring the need for broken roof lines and building masses defined by well-placed voids are not permitted.
-To maintain or enhance architectural massing, recesses, stepped forms and architectural projections are to be used for room additions.
+Housing additions which strive to maximize the livable floor area by ignoring the need for broken roof lines and building masses, stepped forms and architectural projections are to be used for room additions.
 Landscape and hardscape which follow the same principles of an understated Spanish Colonial theme and reinforce the architecture of the home are essential to the character of the community.
 Applicants are required to recognize the unique qualities of the housing and remain within the context of the existing community.